DelfinIbnKadafi/El-Language/docs/SYNTAX.md

 ## Input

 Same with python, you can request input by using `input` function.
+Input always give string value.

 If you write `input` without parameter/prompt, vm gonna request input without output.